Pinkshinyultrablast

-Pinkshinyultrablast is a Russian electronic music group from Saint Petersburg, whose music is strongly influenced by the shoegazer sound.
+Pinkshinyultrablast is a Russian shoegaze band from Saint Petersburg.

 History

-The bandmembers' names are Igor (bass), Rustam (synthesizer), Sergey (drums), Roman (guitar), and Lyubov (vocals), with their band name being a reference to shoegaze band Astrobrite's 2005 album, Pinkshinyultrablast.
+Their band name is a reference to the shoegaze band Astrobrite's 2005 album, Pinkshinyultrablast.
 The group's first output was a 2009 EP, Happy Songs for Happy Zombies, and several years passed before their next release, the single "Umi" in 2014.
 Their debut full-length, Everything Else Matters, arrived in 2015 and was marked by a variety of textures, described by The Guardian as including "shoegazing", "fiddly math-rock", and "wistful electronica".
 The follow-up Grandfeathered was issued in 2016.
 A third LP, Miserable Miracles, arrived in 2018.